The 5 Problems with Edibles

 ”Do edibles cause liver damage?”

-While most people are aware that there are no acutely dangerous side-effects to consuming cannabis, there can still be some uncomfortable physical sensations, especially associated with eating edibles.
+While most people are aware that there are no acutely dangerous side-effects to consuming cannabis, there can still be some uncomfortable physical sensations, especially associated with eating edibles, that lead many to wonder what the health risks of marijuana in edible form are.
 Aside from the potential for accidental THC overconsumption, which can certainly lead to nausea and other physical symptoms, some people may experience some digestive discomfort in response to cannabis and edibles.
 However, this is more similar to lactose intolerance than a guaranteed side effect - some people are more sensitive to consumed cannabis than others, and it may not be the right fit for them personally, but it will likely not be the experience of most consumers.
 More research is still needed in this area, but early studies suggest that some may be allergic to cannabis, in which case ingesting plant matter could certainly cause discomfort.

 It’s important to make note of your individual experiences, and take some precautions to set yourself up for a good cannabis experience.
 For example, try not to eat an edible on a completely empty stomach, as the digestion of the cannabis plant material can increase the likelihood of stomach pain and gas.
 Eat a fatty snack along with, or just before, your edible to help coat your stomach and metabolize the cannabis more effectively.
 It’s also always a good idea to ensure you’re adequately hydrated before and during cannabis use as dehydration can lead to negative physical side-effects that cannabis use would compound, such as light-headedness, stomach upset, constipation, and others.
 Keep plenty of water on hand for any cannabis experimentation.
 If negative symptoms persist, consider trying an isolate edible that would be devoid of all plant matter, and if you still experience negative side-effects, it’s possible that you have a cannabis allergy and should minimize your cannabis exposure.